 Mocking the Boss

-The real reason coffee is called your average make American name may just be a prolonged joke originating from disgruntled WWI sailors.
+The reason coffee is called your average male American name may just be a prolonged joke (2) originating from disgruntled WWI sailors.
 The story goes that a strict secretary of the American Navy, a man named Joseph Daniels, sought to limit all the debauchery going on in the Navy.

-Though it was already difficult to get your hands on alcohol while on a Navy ship or base, Mr. Joseph Daniels was committed to making it even harder.
+Though it was already difficult (since the abolition of the spirit ration aboard U.S. Naval vessels in 1862) to get your hands on alcohol while on a Navy ship or base, Mr. Joseph Daniels was committed to making it even harder.
 With a sudden lack of the good stuff, sailors quickly began drinking more and more coffee.